nx-v/kiara/readme.md

-# Kiara: the programming language for full-stack web-app/game development
+# Kiara: a programming language for full-stack web-app/game development

 Kiara is a high-level, gradually-typed, multi-paradigm programming language meant for web-based full stack app and game development.